Columbus, Ohio: Landmarks

 The Art Deco LeVeque Tower is the city's second-tallest skyscraper.

 Columbus has over 170 notable buildings listed on the National Register of Historic Places; it also maintains its own register, the Columbus Register of Historic Properties, with 82 entries.
 The city also maintains four historic districts not listed on its register: German Village, Italian Village, Victorian Village, and the Brewery District.

 Construction of the Ohio Statehouse began in 1839 on a 10 acre plot of land donated by four prominent Columbus landowners.
 This plot formed Capitol Square, which was not part of the city's original layout.
 Built of Columbus limestone from the Marble Cliff Quarry Co., the Statehouse stands on foundations 18 ft deep that were laid by prison labor gangs rumored to have been composed largely of masons jailed for minor infractions.
-It features a central recessed porch with a colonnade of a forthright and primitive Greek Doric mode.
-A broad and low central pediment supports the windowed astylar drum under an invisibly low saucer dome that lights the interior rotunda.
-There are several artworks within and outside the building, including the William McKinley Monument dedicated in 1907.
-Unlike many U.S. state capitol buildings, the Ohio State Capitol owes little to the architecture of the national Capitol.
-During the Statehouse's 22-year construction, seven architects were employed.
-The Statehouse was opened to the legislature and the public in 1857 and completed in 1861, and is located at the intersection of Broad and High streets in downtown Columbus.
+It features several artworks within and outside the building, including the William McKinley Monument dedicated in 1907.

 Within the Driving Park heritage district lies the original home of Eddie Rickenbacker, a World War I fighter pilot ace.
 Built in 1895, the house was designated a National Historic Landmark in 1976.

 Preservationists and the public have sometimes run into conflict with developers hoping to revitalize an area and demolish certain buildings, and historically with the city and state government, which led programs of urban renewal in the 20th century.